Literacy in Michigan

 Why this is important:

-State funding has been appropriated to support specific recommendations to ensure students have strong literacy skills to "Read by Grade Three."
+State funding has been appropriated to support specific recommendations to ensure that every child can read by grade three and is on track for literacy success.
 These include:

 - Added instructional time grants that support districts in providing additional targeted supports for students who struggle in reading and other literacy skills;

 - ISD literacy coaches, who provide direct assistance to school districts and public school academies to address instructional needs to help these students;

 - Assessment reimbursement grants to support districts in the use of benchmarks, screening, and diagnostic tools to help identify specific student needs, so that they can receive targeted support; and